 Scottish Government has developed and maintains generic contingency plans to deal with outbreaks of listed disease in accordance with The Aquatic Animal Health (Scotland) Regulations 2009.
-In the event of an outbreak, operational and strategic responses will be undertaken by the Marine Directorate with a view to containing and eradicating disease where possible.
+In the event of an outbreak, operational and strategic responses will be undertaken by Marine Scotland with a view to containing and eradicating disease where possible.